Scala-Dev/exp-docs/_pages/developers/guides/feeds.md

 `Max Number of Results` (required): enter the amount of rows that needs to be collected.

 ### Weather
 `City, Zip, or Place` (required): enter the location information to search for weather results.
-A combination of City and country can be used.
-As example: `amsterdam, netherlands` or `new york, united states`
+A US ZIP code, an airport code or the combination of city and country names can be used.
+For example: `90210`, `EWR`, `amsterdam, netherlands` or `new york, united states`

 `Language Code` (optional): enter the language code to translate the weather content.
 Following languages are supported: